dariovas/dai-lab-http-infrastructure/README.md

 The docker compose file will be used to generate our infrastructure.

 The compose.yaml defines :
-- The static web server to build
+- The services to build
 - On which port

 The file has been also documented with more information.